Yaccobv2/Fungos/README.md

 * Google Collaboratory - a platform that allows you to perform cloudcomputing using a shared GPU

 # Image database
-In this project we used open-source database https://www.kaggle.com/harperd17/mushroom-pictures
+In this project we had used open-source database https://www.kaggle.com/harperd17/mushroom-pictures

 # Structure of an artificial neural network